Indicia-Team/indicia-js/packages/remote/README.md

 ## Bugs and feature requests

-Have a bug or a feature request? search for existing and closed issues.
+Have a bug or a feature request?
+Search for existing and closed issues.
 [Please open a new issue](https://github.com/Indicia-Team/indicia-js/issues).

 ## Creators